• Skip to main content

 • Vegan white chocolate chips: the brand Enjoy Life now has an allergen-free vegan white chocolate chips.
 This is what I used to garnish my fudge (alongside some peanuts).

-Storage tips
+❗️ Storage tips

-Once all done, then I like to keep mine in the fridge.
+Once all is done, then I like to keep mine in the fridge.
 The fudge still holds well, but becomes a little softer and melts in your mouth once you take a bite.
 The fudge can be kept in the fridge for a week.

 For a firmer fudge, then keep it in the freezer.
-You may want to slice it ahead for easy grab and go individual pieces and let it slightly soften at room temperature just for a few minutes before enjoying.
+You may want to slice it ahead for easy grab-and-go individual pieces and let it slightly soften at room temperature just for a few minutes before enjoying.
 The fudge can be kept in the freezer for up to 3 months.

 Close up on squares of vegan no bake peanut butter fudge on parchment paper.

-More peanut butter recipes you might like
+🌱 More peanut butter dessert recipes you might like

-I hope you like this vegan peanut butter fudge recipe as much as we do!
+I hope you like this vegan no bake peanut butter fudge recipe as much as we do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.
 Your feedback is so helpful!

 Let's stay in touch with Instagram, Pinterest and Facebook.
 Also, don't forget to subscribe to my newsletter to be sure not to miss anything.